European Scout Jamboree: European Scout Jamboree 2005

 The program was a wide range of activities on the main site and three off-site locations.

 EuroVille was packed full of activities ranging from sports to music, from culture to technology, and from creativity to global development.
 There were five EuroVilles around the site, named after seas in Europe, Adriatic Sea, Baltic Sea, Irish Sea, Mediterranean Sea, and North Sea.
 EuroVille activities were specially created by Scouts and Guides from across Europe for EuroJam.

-Global Development Village gave the participants the chance to learn how to change the world for good – through hands-on activities run by some of the organisations already doing so.
+Global Development Village offered learning opportunities to participants aimed at bettering the world.

 Choice Time provided participants with areas around the EuroJam campsite to meet new friends, and try out a range of walk-in activities.
 Participants could also explore other Programme areas as: